nathan108642/controlled_assessment/controlled_assement/Report1.md

 In this programme I have made a curency converter.the user told me that i needed to make a code that contain the following:
-The code should be able to have exchange rates changed by the user.The user shouldbe able to enter an amount, select the chosen currency for thisand the  currency into which this should be converted.The figure shown should be displayed to two decimal places, for example to the nearest cent in US Dollars.
+The code should be able to have exchange rates changed by the user.The user shouldbe able to enter an amount, select the chosen currency for thisand the  currency into which this should be converted.The figure shown should be displayed to two decimal places, for example to the nearest cent in US Dollars.The program uses a numbers 0 to 3 to decide which currency you want to convert to.

 ####Pseudo code
 ```
 It will ask for what money you want to convert from.
-It asks for the numbers 1 to 4.
+It asks for the numbers 0 to 3.
-This means if the user inputs 1 its pounds, if the user inputs 2 its euros and so on.
+This means if the user inputs 0 its pounds, if the user inputs 1 its euros and so on.
 After that it then asks what currency you want to convert to.
-Once again it asks the user to input 1 to 4 numbers.
+Once again it asks the user to input 0 to 3 numbers.
 It then takes the numbers (Rates) and multiplys then together.
 It then prints out the answer.
 The answer is the value of the two numbers you just multiplyed.